iqtoolkit/iqtoolkit.ai/README.md

 5. Push to the branch (`git push origin feature/amazing-feature`)
 6. Open a Pull Request

+Please review and adhere to our [Code of Conduct](./CODE_OF_CONDUCT.md).
+By participating in this project, you agree to uphold this standard.

 ### Code Quality

 All code must pass the following checks before being merged: